 Dr. Nguyen and his wife, a practicing Optometrist in Henderson, have two children.
 Growing up in Southern California, he enjoys most ocean sports, especially body boarding and surfing.
 Here at home in Henderson, he enjoys hiking and saltwater aquariums.

 MEMBERSHIPS IN PROFESSIONAL ASSOCIATIONS

 Clark County Medical Society

-UCLA Community Oncology Research Network (TORI)
+USC Community Oncology Research Network (TORI)